-Our group is interested in antibiotic resistance, focusing on the β-lactam antibiotics and the serine β-lactamases (SBLs) and metallo-β-lactamases (MBLs) that degrade them.
+Our group studies β-lactam antibiotics, the β-lactamases that degrade them, and the transpeptidases that they target.
 We use a multidisciplinary approach, combining chemical, biochemical, biophysical, and microbiological techniques.
+Areas of research include:

 All β-lactam antibiotics, including those in the clinical development pipeline, can be degraded by β-lactamases.
 We aim to understand the mechanisms by which β-lactamases degrade the different kinds of β-lactams, and how these enzymes might evolve in response to new antibiotics.

 In particular, we focus on carbapenemases, β-lactamases that degrade carbapenems.
 We recently found that a major class of β-lactamases degrade carbapenems through a previously unidentified mechanism involving lactone formation:

 We are now investigating the mechanistic aspects of lactone formation, the biological activities of this product, and the relationship between lactone formation and antibiotic resistance.

 Rapid detection of β-lactamase-producing bacteria is critical in clinical and environmental contexts.
 Working with collaborators, we are developing new strategies for detecting β-lactamase activity.
 In addition, we are applying these approaches to identify and characterize β-lactamase inhibitors.

 β-Lactams target bacterial transpeptidase enzymes, inhibiting the synthesis of cell wall peptidoglycan.
 We are studying the mechanisms by which β-lactams interact with transpeptidases.